 What happened?
 Well, the engineer performed proactive problem management is what happened…and he did it at the “napkin” stage before anything was really anything.
 By doing so, he assessed and mitigated a potential cause of negative effect that might otherwise not have presented itself until the widget was developed and marketed to a customer who then flipped the “ON” switch and caused an “incident” – long after many opportunities to identify the problem that was introduced at the very birth of the idea.

-Note that while my very basic example named an engineer as the “discoverer”, in another scenario they could easily have been a developer…or an accountant, or a nurse, or a mechanic, a line worker, a guy on the shipping dock, or Joe the Janitor.
+Note that while my very basic problem management example named an engineer as the “discoverer”, in another scenario they could easily have been a developer…or an accountant, or a nurse, or a mechanic, a line worker, a guy on the shipping dock, or Joe the Janitor.
 Who they are or what they do shouldn’t matter; all that should matter is whether they notice something that might hold latent potential to cause something negative – and they’re empowered to act on what they notice.

 Testing alone is not enough